roverhol/simple_major_recommender/README.md

 # Major recommender (content-based, unsupervised)

-Starter code and sample data for a project-based introduction to unsupervised learning in which students build a content-based academic-major recommender*from public course catalog information.
+Starter code and sample data for a project-based introduction to unsupervised learning in which students build a content-based academic major recommender from public course catalog information.
 The pipeline uses word frequencies, pairwise similarity (Sørensen–Dice), hierarchical clustering, and a small interactive explorer.

 This repository is intended for instructors who want a concrete, end-to-end assignment students can relate to (choosing a major) while wrestling with evaluation without labels, design trade-offs, and ethics/transparency.